shieldify-security/audits-portfolio-md/SteakHut-Security-Review.md

 # 1. About Shieldify

-We are Shieldify Security – Revolutionizing Web3 Security.
-Elevating standards with a unique subscription model that grants the customer unlimited audits within the subscription period!
+We are Shieldify Security – Revolutionizing Web3 security.
+Elevating standards with top-tier reports and a unique subscription-based auditing model.
+Learn more about us at [`shieldify.org`](https://shieldify.org/) or [`@ShieldifySec`](https://twitter.com/ShieldifySec)

 # 2. Disclaimer